Modbus Simulator Review

 Modbus is a communication protocol for industrial devices developed in 1979 by Modicon, now Schneider Electric.

-A Modbus network consists of 1 to 247 Servers and typically one Client.
-A Server is usually a dedicated device, such as a sensor or control device, and a Client is usually a Programmable Logic Controller (PLC) or a gateway device in a SCADA network.
-Following the Modbus protocol, a client can access the Coils and/or Registers in a server, but the purpose and meaning of the coil and registers is unique to that server.
+A Modbus network consists of up to 247 Servers (originally Slave), and typically one Client (originally Master).
+A server is commonly a dedicated end-point device, such as a sensor or control device, and a client is commonly a Programmable Logic Controller (PLC) or gateway device in a SCADA network.
+A client reads or writes to the Coils and Registers in a server, whose purpose is unique to that server.

-As in many relationships, in Modbus the Client is in control.
-A Modbus communication starts when the Client sends a message to a specific Server, either requesting coil states or register values, or sending the same.
-The Slave then responds, either sending the requested data, or confirming the data from the Client was accepted.
+A Modbus communication starts when a client sends a message to a specific server, either requesting current coil states or register values, or sending states or values for the server to use.
+The server responds with either the requested data, or confirmation the sent data was accepted.

-The Modbus protocol was designed by Modican for their programmable logic controllers (PLCs), but they provided the specification freely and it has became a de facto standard for industrial devices.
-Modus has evolved to stay current, starting with “human-readable” Modbus ASCII and binary Modbus RTU for efficiency using using RS-233 and RS-485, and more recently Modbus TCP for use with Ethernet networks.
+Modican designed the Modbus protocol for their PLC products, and freely provided the specification so that others could communicate with their PLCs.
+Modbus has since become a de facto industry standard for industrial devices, due at least in part to the specification being freely available to use.
+Modbus has evolved over time to remain current, starting with Modbus ASCII using serial RS-232 and RS-485 communications, then binary Modbus RTU for efficiency (also using RS-232 and RS-485), and more recently Modbus TCP for use with Ethernet networks.

-The Modbus specification is now controlled by Modbus.org, a U.S. non-profit trade association, which freely provides the Modbus protocol specifications and technical resources.
+The Modbus specification is now controlled by Modbus.org, a U.S. non-profit trade association, which continues to freely publish the Modbus protocol specifications and related technical resources.

 For testing and evaluation, general purpose Modbus software running on a desktop or laptop computer is often more convenient than using a purpose-designed Modbus device.
 A Modbus Client (Master) simulator can be used to query data from devices, and can be a valuable test tool when developing a Modbus Server (Slave) device.
 A Server (Slave) simulator can be useful as a digital twin for verification testing when developing a physical slave device, or as a device to interact with when developing a Modbus Client.